bronson/gird/README.md

 ## Motivation

 I have backups stored in a number of places: local drive, offsite USB drive, and cloud.
-If those backups ever disagree, gird allows me to see which file is correct and which one is corrupt.
-Before, I'd have to open the file and try to guess which version was correct.
+If those backups ever disagree, gird knows which file is correct and which one is corrupt.
+Before, I'd open the file and scroll around trying to guess which version was the most pristine.

 Quick story...
-In the 1990s I moved my mp3 collection (painstakingly ripped from glittering CDs) onto XFS.
-Occasionally I noticed a minor glitch during playback, a click or a warble.
+In the 1990s I moved my mp3 collection (ripped from glittering CDs) onto XFS.
+Occasionally there would be a minor glitch during playback, a click or a warble or something.
-I figured it was scheduler or buffer issues: some harmless transient so typical of operating systems back then.
+Figured it was scheduler or buffer issues: some harmless transient that infested operating systems of those days.
-Turns out, over the next 5 years (with the assitance of power outages) XFS randomly inserted strings of null bytes into a few of my files.
+Over the next 5 years, with the assitance of surprise power outages, XFS randomly inserted strings of null bytes into a number of these files.
 This collection was on three expensive and maxed out 20GB drives so there was no chance of having a backup.
-I didn't discover the corruption until I'd given all my CDs away (and, even if I had, I wasn't about to rip everything again).

-If I'd had Gird, it would have told me when the first corruption showed up, and I could have immediately investigated the issue and replaced only that file.
+If I'd had Gird, it would have told me when the first corruption showed up, and I could have just re-ripped that CD.

 _But doesn't ZFS already have checksumming?_

 Yes!
-And it's great if you can use it.
+And ZFS is great if it's available.
 But second opinions are always welcome.
-Gird is a narrow set of suspenders in your multiplatform belt-and-suspenders setup.
+Gird is a narrow set of suspenders in your platform agnostic belt-and-suspenders setup.

 _Isn't this basically what Git does?_

-Gird checksums subdirectories and creates a DAG of trust, similar to Git.
+Yes, Gird checksums subdirectories and creates a DAG of trust, similar to how Git works.
-However, git also duplicates the full contents of the files, which is a huge burden.
+However, git also duplicates the full contents of the files.
 Gird is meant for environments where the files are gigantic and the backups are offsite.

 ## Thoughts

 Gird is intended to protect against driver bugs and cosmic rays.
-Cryptographic integrity is _not_ a design goal.
+Cryptographic integrity is not a design goal.

 It uses sha1 because, at least on my computers, sha1 is significantly faster than all other preinstalled algorithms, including md5 and cksum.
-One day it may be worth using Blake3 but, right now, even sha1 saturates the SSDs on my computer.
+One day it may be worth using Blake3 but, right now, even sha1 saturates my SSDs.

 Gird is not interested in error correction.
-There are other tools for that.
+There are other tools if you're interested in that rabbit hole.
-Gird is meant to be lightweight, allowing you to restore the corrupted files from backups the same week they get corrupted.
+Gird is meant to be lightweight, allowing you to use it without a second thought, and assumes you'll restore the corrupted files from backups.

 ## Alternatives